discretlib/doc/content/learn/access_rights/peer.md

 *Discret* maintains a list of peers that contains the known users.
 Those peers come from two sources:
 - Peers you have invited
 - Peers who have *Rooms* in common with you.
 For example, imagine that you have manually invited Bob to chat with you.
 Bob want's you to meet Alice and creates a group chat with both of you.
-During the synchronisation, you device detects a new peer(Alice), and add it to the list.
+During the synchronization, you device detects a new peer(Alice), and add it to the list.

 The data model is the following:
 ```js